 Designed for working professionals, it provides a comprehensive curriculum for successful practice in the hospital, clinical, and doctor's office point-of-care testing.
 It is a high-quality professional development program with content that will deepen and broaden the knowledge of those responsible for POC programs and validate the experience they bring to the job.

 The program is composed of the eight courses listed below.
 Each course can be completed online in approximately 1-2 hours and contains a lecture, slides and transcripts, and a quiz.
-Some include recommended readings.
-Enrollees can communicate questions or comments using the program discussion board.
 The program also has a comprehensive 50 question multiple-choice exam and additional resources for download.

 Christine Cursio, MLT, BS, POCT Manager, University Health Network, Toronto, Canada